aiidateam/aiida-core/docs/source/reference/command_line.rst

                                       discovered archive URLs will be downloadeded and added to ARCHIVES for importing

+      --create-import-group / --no-create-import-group
+                                      Create auto-import Group (can be specified with -G, --group GROUP) into which all import Nodes will be added.  [default: True]

-      -G, --group GROUP               Specify group to which all the import nodes will be added.
-If such a group does not exist, it will be created automatically.
+      -G, --group GROUP               Specify Group to which all the import Nodes will be added.
+If such a Group does not exist, it will be created automatically.

       -e, --extras-mode-existing [keep_existing|update_existing|mirror|none|ask]